we-are-va/we-are-va.github.io/_work/world-surfaris.md

   animation_size: ''

 ---
+### **A working relationship that spans over a decade**.

-### World Surfaris is a full service international travel agency that specialises in surfing holidays, and represents a diverse range of “unique surf adventures” catering to all standards of surfers and budgets.
+World Surfaris is a full-service international travel agency that specialises in surfing holidays and represents a diverse range of “unique surf adventures” catering to all standards of surfers and budgets.

-VA has worked with World Surfaris for many years providing web design and maintenance, email and press ads.

-Online, World Surfaris have a system of displaying indicative prices and inclusion upon a user providing an email address.
-This “quick quote” is easily converted to an “enquiry” and auto-emails used as a mechanism for the World Surfaris agents to contact prospective customers and finalise the finer details of their enquiries.